RemDelaporteMathurin/h-transport-materials/docs/dev/contributing.rst

 * The property doesn't already exist in the HTM database
 * The property comes from a published source
-* The property must have the following attribute:
+* The property must have the following attributes:

     * Arrhenius parameters or experimental datapoints
     * a ``source``